FOREX-U.S. dollar mixed after upbeat data; Aussie and Kiwi jump

 NEW YORK, June 23 Optimism over China's economic prospects drove the Australian, New Zealand and Canadian dollars higher on Monday, while the euro struggled to make headway after some softer business- sentiment surveys.

-Stronger-than-expected May U.S. existing home sales added to a generally appealing longer-term outlook for the U.S. dollar, although some analysts are waiting for more confirmation, which would feed into the tightening bias for U.S. monetary policy.
+Stronger-than-expected May U.S. existing home sales data added to a generally appealing longer-term outlook for the U.S. dollar, although some analysts are waiting for more confirmation which would feed into the tightening bias for U.S. monetary policy.

 "We are generally a bit more constructive on the outlook for the U.S. dollar overall.
 But given what the Fed has told us recently, we need to see a bit more data coming through to really tell us which way the policy risks are going to move from here," he said.

-HSBC's monthly survey of purchasing managers pointed to the first expansion in six months for China's manufacturing sector, which is crucial to the world's growth prospects and demand for a wide range of commodities.
+Earlier, HSBC's monthly survey of purchasing managers pointed to the first expansion in six months by China's manufacturing sector, which is crucial to the world's growth prospects and demand for a wide range of commodities.

-That helped lift the Australian dollar to a 2-month high against the greenback, as China is its biggest export market.
-The Aussie rose to $0.9445 before easing back to $0.9412.
+That helped lift the Australian dollar to a 2-month high against the greenback because China is its biggest export market.
+The Aussie rose to $0.9445 before easing back to $0.9422.

 "There has just been a bit of a risk-on play this morning," said Stephen Gallo, head of European currency strategy at Canadian bank BMO in London.
 "The Aussie, Kiwi and Canadian dollar all look wrapped up in that."